plasticityai/magnitude/README.md

 * Speed optimizations on remote streaming and exposing stream cache configuration options
 * Make `most_similar_approx` optimized for streaming
 * In addition to the "Light", "Medium", and "Heavy" flavors, add a "Ludicrous" flavor that will be of an even larger file size but removes the constraint of the initially slow `most_similar` lookups.
-* Expose an option to use Magnitude's OOV method instead of ELMo's for ELMo models
-* Speed optimizations for 2D-Query on ELMo
 * Add Google BERT support
 * Support fastText `.bin` format